serulian/spec/proposals/Modules.md

 ### Basic Definition

-A module is defined as a single Serulian file (ending in `.seru`) that **exports** some set of types or functions to be accessible to other modules.
+A module is defined as a single Serulian file (ending in `.seru`) or a directory containing `.seru` files that **exports** some set of types or functions to be accessible to other modules.

+If a module is imported as a directory, the module is defined as all the `.seru` files imported together.

 ### Using modules